Reverse peephole viewers are both scary and creepy. Here’s everything that you need to know about them.

 Airbnb & Hotel Privacy Checklist

 Anytime I stay in a hotel room or an Airbnb, I always check first for hidden cameras and other privacy breaches.
-There have been cases where stalkers and voyeurs have installed hidden cameras.
+There have been cases where stalkers and voyeurs have installed miniature cameras to spy on their victims.

 - Unplug Clocks: Be suspicious of all clocks.
 You can buy a digital or analog hidden camera clock for about $50 on Amazon.